giacomoorsini/BDP2_mid-term_review/README.md

 Moreover, all is stored in a GitHub repository, which comprises a GitHub action that automatically builds and store a costume image on DockerHub.

-All the files generated for my mid term review are stored in the present directory.
+All the files generated for my mid-term review are stored in the present directory.

 ## 6. Extra
-### 6.1 Try to implement https to jupyter
+### 6.1 Try to implement `https` to Jupyter
-Jupyter Notebook can be accessed also with https.
-To do that, we need to add the port `433:8888` to our Jupyter container, in the `docker-compose` file.
+Jupyter Notebook can also be accessed with HTTPS.
+To do that, we need to add the port `433:8888` to our Jupyter container in the `docker-compose` file.
-This, however will issue an error as port 443 is already occupied by Portainer.
+This, however will issue an error as Portainer already occupies port 443.

-To solve the error, I tried to issue the `docker run` command for the Jupyter image but changing the ports in the -p flag:
+To solve the error, I tried to issue the `docker run` command for the Jupyter image but changing the ports in the `-p` flag:
 ```
+docker run -d --rm --name my_redis -v ~/review:/data --network bdp2-net --user 1000 redis redis-server

-docker run -d --rm --name my_redis_jupyter -v ~/review/bdp2-review/work:/home/jovyan -p 80:8888 -p 443:8888 --network bdp2-net -e JUPYTER_ENABLE_LAB=yes -e JUPYTER_TOKEN="bdp2_ltm" --user root -e CHOWN_HOME=yes -e CHOWN_HOME_OPTS="-R" torresmasdeu/ltm_jupyter
+docker run -d --rm --name bdp2_mid_term_review -v ~/review/BDP2_mid-term_review/work:/home/jovyan -p 80:8888 -p 443:8888--network bdp2-net -e JUPYTER_ENABLE_LAB=yes -e JUPYTER_TOKEN="bdp2_password" --user root -e CHOWN_HOME=yes -e CHOWN_HOME_OPTS="-R" gorsini/bdp2_mid_term_review
 ```
-The container is created with no issues, but still Jupyter is not accessible trough the https.
-Searching online, the solution seems to be that Jupyter can be accessible from https just with an `SSL certificate`, that enables the access.
+The container is created with no issues, but still Jupyter is not accessible through the `https`.
+Searching online, the solution seems to be that Jupyter can be accessible from `https` just with an `SSL certificate`, that enables the access.

 ### 6.2  Show if and how it works on your laptop in the same way it works on VM1
-It is possible to execute the docker-compose from your own laptop.
-To do so, you have to have installe the `Docker Desktop app`.
+You can execute the `docker-compose` from your laptop.
+To do so, you must have installed the Docker Desktop app.

-For semplicity, we may recreate the directory `review` as we did on VM1, so that we may use the same `docker-compose.yml`.
+For simplicity, we may recreate the directory `review` as we did on VM1 so that we may use the same `docker-compose.yml`.
 We also should clone the GitHub repo in our new review directory.

 Then, by running the docker-compose like before, we should activate the three containers.
 We can check that with `docker ps`.